jcktwd/MMM-NexusMetroRTI/README.md

 # Module: Nexus Metro RTI

 The `MMM-NexusMetroRTI` module is compatible with the [MagicMirror²](https://docs.magicmirror.builders/) ([Github Repository](https://github.com/MagicMirrorOrg/MagicMirror)) project and can display live estimates of train arrival times at stations along the Nexus Tyne and Wear Metro, located in the North-East of the UK.
-It utilised their own undocumented API.
+It utilises their own undocumented API.

 #### Examples